Museums in the City

 So far eight places have been restored and reopened:

-Genus Bononiae's showcase, gizmo-filled Museum of the History of Bologna in the medieval Palazzo Pepoli Antico.
+Genus Bononiae's showcase, the gizmo-filled Museum of the History of Bologna in the medieval Palazzo Pepoli Antico.

 Palazzo Fava, with its famous frescoes by the Caraccis and used for temporary exhibitions.